Stainless Steel Bending – The Ultimate Beginners Guide

 Test Prototypes Before Full Production

-Test a prototype before you scale production.
-It enables you to confirm bend accuracy, springback behavior and surface finish.
-You are able to change tooling or process settings based on actual results.
-Testing out prototypes helps you from spending money on rework or waste.
+Pilot a prototype to production.
+It helps you to verify bend accuracy, springback behavior and surface finish.
+You can even modify tooling or process parameters directly in response to actual results.
+Prototyping will save you the cost of re-work or waste.

 Apply Proper Finishing and Post-Bend Treatment

-If you bend your stainless parts, they may need finishing.
-If there are surface marks, you should remove them with polishing, or passivate to regain corrosion resistance.
-The treatments provide long term durability especially in medical, food grade, or marine applications.
+Bend your stainless parts, they might require finishing.
+When surface marks are present, you ought to remove them by polishing, or passivate to restore corrosion resistance.
+The treatments offer long term service particularly on medical, food grade or marine applications.

-304 vs 316 Stainless Steel: Bending Characteristics Compared
+304 Stainless Steel vs 316: Bending Characteristics Compared

 Bending Ease and Formability